zerasul/mdbook_en/11colors/colors.md

 ![Mega Drive Palette Color](11colors/img/RGB_9bits_palette.png "Mega Drive Palette Color") _Mega Drive Palette Color (Wikipedia)_

-As we can see in the previous image, the different colors that the Sega Mega Drive is capable of displaying are shown, and it is important to take this into account, since when working with the different graphics, we must know which color would correspond to the Sega Mega Drive if we are working with RGB from our development team.
+As we can see in the previous image, the different colors of the Sega Mega Drive is capable of displaying are shown, and it is important to take this into account since when working with the different graphics, we must know which color would correspond to the Sega Mega Drive if we are working with RGB from our development team.

 In case the color we are working with does not correspond to a color for the Sega Mega Drive, SGDK will transform this color to the closest color.

-In addition, SGDK comes with functions and macros, to work with different colors.
+Also, SGDK comes with functions and macros to work with different colors.
 For example:

 ```c
 u16 vdpRedColor =